Capital One Case Interview: Complete Guide (2026)

 This is a major difference.
 Most consulting firms require you to do all math in your head.
 Capital One allows a standard, non-scientific calculator.

 But do not assume this makes things easier.
-Because you have a calculator, the numbers you will work with are larger and messier.
-Revenue might be $1,728,000 instead of a round $1.7 million.
-Costs might be $622,080 instead of a clean $600,000.
+Because you have a calculator, revenue might be $1,728,000 instead of a round $1.7 million, and costs might be $622,080 instead of a clean $600,000.
 Get comfortable using a basic four-function calculator quickly and accurately.

 Traditional consulting interviews do not require specialized industry knowledge.
 Capital One cases generally do not either, but having a basic understanding of how credit cards and bank accounts work will give you an edge.
 We cover the essentials in the financial products section below.